avalanche123/inspector/README.md

 ## Built-in constraints

-Frank ships with some built-in constraints.
+Inspector ships with some built-in constraints.
 Most of them are inspired by RSpec's matchers.

 * be_false     - validate falsiness of a value.
 * be_true      - validate truthyness of a value.